-Despite the fact that it is considered an expensive place, if properly organized a trip there doesn’t have to be expensive, and you are bound to have an amazing time hopping from one incredible beach to the other; visiting the archeological sites; exploring the beautiful villages and eating the delicious food.
+Although it is considered an expensive place, if properly organized, a trip there doesn’t have to be expensive, and you are bound to have an amazing time hopping from one incredible beach to the other, visiting the archeological sites, exploring the beautiful villages, and eating the delicious food.

 A trip to Sardinia has to start in Cagliari, its capital, which never disappoints visitors.

-Between the Mediterranean sea and the hills, with beautiful churches, historical districts, nice archeological sites, a variety of gorgeous beaches, a nature reserve to admire pink flamingoes and fantastic hiking trails minutes from the city center, Cagliari is the perfect base to explore the island, and makes for a fantastic long weekend getaway.
+Between the Mediterranean sea and the hills, with beautiful churches, historical districts, nice archeological sites, various gorgeous beaches, a nature reserve to admire pink flamingoes, and fantastic hiking trails minutes from the city center, Cagliari is the perfect base to explore the island.
+It makes for a fantastic long weekend getaway.

 Recommended by Claudia from My Adventures Across The World

 If Rotterdam isn’t already on your bucket list, you should add it right away!